kognise/obsidian-aviation/FAR/Volume 1/A Definitions and general requirements/0001 Definitions and abbreviations.md

 *Nonprecision approach procedure* means a standard instrument approach procedure in which no electronic glide slope is provided.

-*Operate,* with respect to aircraft, means use, cause to use or authorize to use aircraft, for the purpose (except as provided in §91.13 of this chapter) of air navigation including the piloting of aircraft, with or without the right of legal control (as owner, lessee, or otherwise).
+*Operate,* with respect to aircraft, means use, cause to use or authorize to use aircraft, for the purpose (except as provided in [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.13   Careless or reckless operation.|§91.13]] of this chapter) of air navigation including the piloting of aircraft, with or without the right of legal control (as owner, lessee, or otherwise).

 *Operational control,* with respect to a flight, means the exercise of authority over initiating, conducting or terminating a flight.